matrix-org/sygnal/README.md

 variable to the path to your configuration file.
 A sample configuration file is provided in this repository; see `sygnal.yaml.sample`.

-The [apps:]{.title-ref} section is where you set up different apps that are to be handled.
+The `apps:` section is where you set up different apps that are to be handled.
 Each app should be given its own subsection, with the key of that subsection being the app's `app_id`.
 Keys in this section take the form of the `app_id`, as specified when setting up a Matrix